-If you’re passionate about sport with aspirations to pursue a career within media and communication then we want to hear from you!
+If you're passionate about sport and you want to pursue a career within media and communication then we want to hear from you!

-We need digital and social media savvy students to help promote the sports activities happening on campus including events, programmes and teams programme.
-Support will be required particularly around busy periods such as major events, but also on a regular basis with programmes such as our participation sports programme, sports teams and fitness activities.
+We need digital and social media savvy students to help promote the sports activities happening on campus including events, teams and programmes.
+Support will be required at busy periods such as major events, but also on a regular basis with programmes such as our participation sports programme, sports teams and fitness activities.

-Each summer, students from the University are selected and trained to deliver a wide range of sports and activities to young Zambians within Lusaka.
+Each summer, students from the University are selected and trained to deliver a wide range of sports and activities to young Zambians.
 It offers students the opportunity to add value to their University education, enhance their global awareness, develop their leadership skills and improve their teaching, coaching and officiating abilities.

-Students work alongside the Zambian non-government organisation Sport in Action to run a wide range of sports and physical activities.
-The initiative focuses on the positive impact that sport can have upon impoverished communities, helping to improve the quality of their lives and delivering key health messages.
+Students work alongside the Zambian non-government organisation Sport in Action.
+The initiative focuses on the positive impact that sport can have upon impoverished communities; helping to improve the quality of lives and delivering key health messages.